 HRC Fuse (High Rupturing Capacity Fuse) and its Types

-Construction and Operations of HRC fuse:
+Construction and Operations of HRC Fuse:

 HRC Fuse with Tripping Device:

-At one end, there is a plunger that hits the tripping mechanism of circuit breaker under fault conditions, which leads it to operate the circuit.
+At one end, there is a plunger that hits the tripping mechanism of the circuit breaker under fault conditions, prompting it to operate and interrupt the circuit.
 The plunger is connected through a fusible link and a tungsten wire to the other end of the cap.

 Advantages of HRC Fuse with Tripping Device:

-Types of HRC fuse:
+Types of HRC Fuse:

 NH Type H.R.C Fuse: